 Americans ask people to “get lost”, whereas Brits ask them to “get stuffed.”
 When you are “upset” or “exhausted” in America, you’d be considered “gutted” or “knackered” in Britain.
 If someone inquires the time at 8:30, a Brit would answer “half eight” instead of the American norm of “half past eight”.

-There are many English words which could get you in trouble if you’re in the wrong country because Brits and Americans have different meanings for the same words.
+There are many English words that could get you in trouble if you’re in the wrong country because Brits and Americans have different meanings for the same words.

 “Pissed”, for example, means “drunk” in the UK and “angry” in the US.
 In America, “fanny” is just a nice way to say “butt”, but in Britain, it means “vagina”.
 When you “blow off” someone in America, you are ignoring them, but to “blow off” means to fart in the UK.